nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ### Price

-The participation fee will be around 50€ and will cover lunch and refreshements.
+Because this is the first in person Nordic RSE conference, the participation fee still needs to be estimated based on the interest that we see in the community.
+The fee will be around 50€ - with options for discounts for individual cases.

 ## Program

+The schedule subject to change untill the submitted contributions are reviewed.

 ### Day 1: 2024-5-30